Drone and R/C Model Aircraft

 A: The FAA has released the "Before You Fly" app for iPhone and Android that use your GPS location to tell you if you are in a restricted fly zone.

-Q: Can I fly over 400 feet above the ground?
+Q: How high can I fly above the ground?

 Q: Am I permitted to fly first person view (FPV)?

 Special Note: Many FPV video transmitters exceed the Federal Communications Commission (FCC) power output limit for unlicensed use, and some operate on frequencies that require an FCC license.
 An amateur radio (HAM) operator's license is required to operate many FPV transmitters.

 Q: How are the FAA rules being enforced?

 A: The FAA does not have agents looking for violations.
-They respond to "incidents" such as close calls with full size aircraft or complaints from citizens or law enforcement about unsafe drone operations.
+They respond to "incidents" such as close calls with manned aircraft or complaints from citizens or law enforcement about unsafe drone operations.
 Most violations result in a warning letter to the pilot or operator.
-Flagrant violations are subject to criminal prosecution and fines.
+Flagrant violations are subject to civil fines.

 Q: Can I take aerial pictures at my friend's party or wedding?

 A: There are two issues here.
 You cannot fly over people, so any pictures or video should be taken from a location that does not require flying over people.
 You cannot sell or profit from any pictures or video you take.
 That would make you a commercial pilot and special rules and licensing apply to commercial operators.

 Q: What else should I know?